plotly/plotlyjs.jl-docs/julia/legend.md

 ### Legend Positioning

 Legends have an anchor point, which can be set to a point within the legend using `layout.legend.xanchor` and `layout.legend.yanchor`.
-The coordinate of the anchor can be positioned with `layout.legend.x` and `layout.legend.y` in [paper coordinates](/julia/figure-structure/).
+The coordinate of the anchor can be positioned with `layout.legend.x` and `layout.legend.y` in [paper coordinates].
 Note that the plot margins will grow so as to accommodate the legend.
 The legend may also be placed within the plotting area.

 ```julia
 using PlotlyJS, DataFrames, CSV